tillitis/tkey-ssh-agent/README.md

 ### Memory

-RAM starts at 0x4000\_0000 and ends at 0x4002\_0000.
-The app will be loaded by firmware at 0x4000\_7000 which means a maximum size including `.data` and `.bss` of 100 KiB.
-It will have 28 KiB of stack, from 0x4000\_6ff0 down to where RAM starts (see [apps/libcrt0/crt0.S](apps/libcrt0/crt0.S)).
-A smaller app may want to move itself in memory in order to have larger continuous memory.
+RAM starts at 0x4000\_0000 and ends at 0x4002\_0000 (128 KB).
+The app will be loaded by firmware at RAM start.
+The stack for the app is setup to start just below RAM end (see [apps/libcrt0/crt0.S](apps/libcrt0/crt0.S)).
+A larger app comes at a compromise of it having a smaller stack.

 There are no heap allocation functions, no `malloc()` and friends.